RockLib/RockLib.Messaging/docs/Kafka.md

   - The name of the instance of KafkaSender.
 - topic
   - The topic to produce messages to.
-- producer
+- producerConfig
-  - The Kafka IProducer to use for sending messages.
+  - The configuration used in creation of the Kafka producer.

 ---